-1 Introduction
+1. Introduction

-Three-dimensional gravity has been studied very intensively so far as a testing ground for quantum gravity due to its simplicity [1].
+Three-dimensional (3D) gravity has been studied very intensively so far as a testing ground for quantum gravity due to its simplicity [1].
 In particular, the Bañados-Teitelboim-Zanelli (BTZ) vacuum black-hole solution [2] in the presence of a negative cosmological constant Λ is expected to provide clues to the description of black holes in quantum gravity.
-Since the number of independent components of the Riemann tensor and Ricci tensor are the same in three dimensions, the BTZ spacetime is locally identical to the maximally symmetric anti-de Sitter (AdS) spacetime.
-Nevertheless, their global structures are different as the BTZ spacetime is obtained by the identifications in the AdS spacetime [3].
+Since the numbers of independent components of the Riemann tensor and Ricci tensor are the same in three dimensions, the BTZ spacetime is locally identical to the maximally symmetric anti-de Sitter (AdS) spacetime.
+Nevertheless, their global structures are different as the BTZ spacetime is obtained by identifications in the AdS spacetime [3].

-In the three-dimensional Einstein-Maxwell- Λ system, the charged non-rotating BTZ solution was obtained in Ref.
+In the 3D Einstein-Maxwell- Λ system, the charged nonrotating BTZ solution was obtained in Ref.
 [2] and independently in Ref.
 [4].
-Then, the charged rotating BTZ solution was obtained by linear coordinate transformations from the non-rotating solution by Clément [5].
-(See the introduction in [6] for the history of this solution.)
-Therefore, the rotating and non-rotating charged BTZ solutions are locally identical, but again, they are globally different if one uses a periodic coordinate.
-The charged rotating BTZ solution for $\Lambda < 0$, which corresponds to the Kerr-Newman-AdS solution in four dimensions, can be extended for a wider range of Λ by coordinate transformations [6], however, the extended solution for $\Lambda \geq 0$ does not describe a black hole due to Ida's theorem [7].
+Then, the charged rotating BTZ solution was obtained by linear coordinate transformations from the nonrotating solution by Clément [5].
+(See the introduction in Ref.
+[6] for the history of this solution.)
+Therefore, the rotating and nonrotating charged BTZ solutions are locally identical, but again, they are globally different if one uses a periodic coordinate.
+The charged rotating BTZ solution for $\Lambda < 0$, which corresponds to the Kerr-Newman-AdS solution in four dimensions, can be extended for a wider range of Λ by coordinate transformations [6]; however, the extended solution for $\Lambda \ge 0$ does not describe a black hole due to Ida's theorem [7].

-In fact, other exact solutions exist in the three-dimensional Einstein-Maxwell- Λ system besides the charged rotating BTZ solution as summarized in Chapter 11 of the textbook [8].
+In fact, other exact solutions exist in the 3D Einstein-Maxwell-A system besides the charged rotating BTZ solution as summarized in Chapter 11 of the textbook [8].
 Among them, there is a charged solution obtained by Kamata and Koikawa [9], which reduces to the extremal rotating BTZ solution in the uncharged limit.
-Unlike the charged BTZ solution, orthonormal components of the Faraday tensor of the Kamata-Koikawa solution satisfy the so-called self-dual or anti-self-dual condition and the curvature invariants are constant.
-As a generalization of the Kamata-Koikawa solution, Cataldo and Salgado obtained the most general stationary and axisymmetric solution under the (anti-)self-dual condition on the Maxwell field [10].
+Unlike the charged BTZ solution, orthonormal components of the Faraday tensor of the Kamata-Koikawa solution satisfy the so-called self-dual or anti-self-dual condition1 and the curvature invariants are constant.
+As a generalization of the Kamata-Koikawa solution, Cataldo and Salgado obtained the known most general stationary and axisymmetric solution under the (anti-)self-dual condition on the Maxwell field [10].
 The Cataldo-Salgado solution is characterized by four parameters and its curvature invariants are also constant.
-For some reason, only the Kamata-Koikawa solution is mentioned in García-Díaz's textbook [8], while the Cataldo-Salgado solution is not included.
+For some reason, only the Kamata-Koikawa solution is not included.

 In Ref.
 [5], Clément pointed out that the Kamata-Koikawa solution has previously been presented in Eq.
 (29) in Ref.
 [11].
-In fact, as we will show in the present paper, the Cataldo-Salgado solution, including the Kamata-Koikawa solution as a special case, is also locally identical to the Clément solution.
-For this reason, we will refer to this solution as the Clément-Cataldo-Salgado solution (CCS) solution.
-As described in some literature [8, 9], one might expect that the CCS solution describes a black hole since the curvature invariants are constant as the uncharged rotating BTZ solution.
+In fact, as we will show in the present paper, the Cataldo- Salgado solution, including the Kamata-Koikawa solution as a special case, is also locally identical to the Clément solution.
+For this reason, we will refer to this solution as the Clément-Cataldo-Salgado (CCS) solution.
+As described in some literature [8,9], one might expect that the CCS solution describes a black hole since the curvature invariants are constant as the uncharged rotating BTZ solution.
 In Ref.
 [5], Clément interpreted the CCS solution as a perfectly regular particle-like solution without horizon.
-However, in this work, we supplement Clément's interpretation by showing that there appears a parallelly propagated curvature singularity at the location of the Killing horizon in the extremal rotating BTZ solution if the (anti-)self-dual Maxwell field is added.
+However, in this work, we supplement Clément's interpretation by showing that there appears a parallelly propagated (p.p.) curvature singularity at the location of the Killing horizon in the extremal rotating BTZ solution if the (anti-)self-dual Maxwell field is added.
 We also clarify the specific Cotton type of the spacetime and the Hawking-Ellis type of the energy-momentum tensor.